IMac G3: Design

 Jobs initially wanted the new consumer desktop to be a network computer—a cheap, low-powered terminal without disk drives that would connect to Internet servers.
 Ive's design team was given Jobs's specifications for the new product in September 1997: it should be a distinctive, all-in-one computer with a price of about $1,200, much lower than the for contemporary entry-level models.
 The engineering and design teams had less than one year to deliver a finished product.

 The design team tried to discern what objects conveyed the emotions they wanted the computer to evoke.
 While collaboratively developing sketches, designer Doug Satzger drew an ovoid drawing based on his earlier work on Thomson televisions.
 Ive and the rest of the team focused on the ovoid design, although Jobs initially rejected the look.
 Ive defended the design as playful and fun, and persuaded Jobs to accept the idea.
 Jobs began carrying a foamcore model of the computer around the Apple campus to show it off.

-Earlier Apple products featuring translucent plastics such as the eMate 300 influenced the look of the iMac.
+Preceding Apple products featuring translucent plastics, such as the eMate 300, influenced the look of the iMac.

 When discussing the idea of a machine that inspired positive emotions, the designers mentioned colorful candy dispensers.
 Materials tests with solid plastics looked cheap, so they made the case translucent.
 Translucent hardware design was not new to Apple's products; the Power Macintosh 8600, 9600, and Power Macintosh G3 tower computers had translucent green latches, and the LaserWriter 8500, eMate 300, and Studio Display incorporated translucent colored plastics more extensively.
 Former Apple senior designer Thomas Meyerhoffer described the eMate's plastics as a way of making the product accessible and distinctive.
 To Ive, the translucency "came across as cheeky" but meant the aesthetic design of the internal components would also need to be considered.
 Inspiration came from translucent items the designers brought to the office; one item was a piece of greenish-blue beach glass.
 This "Bondi blue" object inspired the color Jobs selected for the first iMac.

+While design was developing the computer, Apple's engineers had to determine how to manufacture the machine.
+Chris Novak, the project's lead engineer, clashed with the design team over the prototype, arguing that it could not be produced at scale.
+He was replaced by engineer David Hoenig, who hired specialty contractors to solve the challenge of manufacturing its eggshell shape, but they also failed.
+Jobs then brought in Acorn, a design consultant he had previously worked with at NeXT.
+After Acorn also found the design flawed, Jobs restarted the project with a new August 1998 deadline.
+David Lundgren, a mechanical engineer and a former employee of Jobs, joined the team, reorganized the project, added staff, and improved communication with the designers.
+Ive was ultimately convinced to modify the design to make it easier to produce.